dackst/nayuta/notes.md

 "this world"), the events weren't as far-reaching as they were previously mentioned to be, or if it literally implies the Cienca Sea is the only sea in the world
   * 0115 0xb313
   * <del>I'm assuming the latter is true</del>, "the continent" is implied to be the sole remaining continent in the world
-    * however, when Antlia is talking about a flower that grows on the western continent, he says something like "it doesn't grow in the Ciencia Sea". and since the northern part of the continent gets cold, while Renmant Island is always warm, it can be assumed that Remnant Island (and at least part of the Ciencia Sea with it) is south of the continent, and what is considered the Ciencia Sea doesn't extend to the west.
+    * however, when Antlia is talking about a flower that grows on the western continent, he says something like "it doesn't grow in the Ciencia Sea". and since the northern part of the continent gets cold, while Remnant Island is always warm, it can be assumed that Remnant Island (and at least part of the Ciencia Sea with it) is south of the continent, and what is considered the Ciencia Sea doesn't extend to the west.
     * Cetus separately lists the Ciencia sea, eastern island(s), and the northern continent as places he's explored
     * Remnant Island is suggested to be part of some archipelago, with various dialogue talking about other islands
       * Ciencia Sea could possibly just refer to the region around the archipelago, like the Carribean or the Sea of Japan